by Craig Strachan

 - CB – The Cowboys secondary, despite the addition of Trevon Diggs in round 2 of the 2020 NFL Draft, has continued to struggle.
-Drafting another corner early would definitely be something that would help this defense.
+With Xavier Woods leaving as a free agent, drafting another corner early would definitely be something that would help this defense.

-- DT – You could make an argument that any defensive line addition would likely be an upgrade, but adding a powerful defensive tackle to get pressure starting from the middle of the defense would surely be the most significant improvement this unit could make.
+- EDGE – You could make an argument that any defensive line addition would likely be an upgrade, but adding an edge rusher to potentially replace free agents Tyrone Crawford and Aldon Smith would surely be the most significant improvement this unit could make.

 - IOL – The Cowboys gave up a lot of sacks in 2020 and both Dak Prescott and Andy Dalton got hurt whilst playing behind this offensive line.
 Getting Tyron Smith and La’el Collins back will help, but upgrading at least one of the interior spots would no doubt help this group protect their signal callers.